paradise-theme/paradise/README.md

 2. You will see a setting button on your bottom left corner and press it
 3. Your default editor will show up then scroll down to a part where it says "schemes"
 4. Copy the content from `dark/powershell/powershell.json` and paste it in.
 If you wanna use dark theme
-  > Copy the content from `light/powershell/powershell.json` and paste it in. **WARNING: YOUR EYE MAY SPOIL AS POWERSHELL RENDER DIFFERENTLY**
+  > Copy the content from `light/powershell/powershell.json` and paste it in. **WARNING: YOUR EYE MAY SPOIL AS WINDOWS TERMINAL RENDER DIFFERENTLY**
 5. Tada!
 Your done :D

 <p align="center">